 The payment a tenant makes to the landlord, usually each month, for the

-right to live in that apartment or house.
+right to live in a room, apartment or house.

-A single house that is joined to another house with a common wall.
+A single house that is joined to another house with a common wall; sometimes called a duplex.

 Government-subsidized, non-profit housing that is managed either by